 You probably think you could never get sick of chicken nuggets but, believe us, it's possible.
-Takeaways are easy and convenient, but pigging out at fast food joints constantly will take its toll on your health – and bank account.
+Takeaways are easy and convenient, but regularly buying meals from fast food joints will take a toll on your health – and bank account.

-Sometimes, though, you might still want to treat yourself to a cheeky takeaway.
-When you do, make sure you follow these tips for getting takeaways on a budget.
+Sometimes, though, you might want to treat yourself to a cheeky takeaway.
+When you do, make sure you follow these tips on getting takeaways on a budget.

 Don't spend your Student Loan in one go

-In an ideal world, your Maintenance Loan would cover everything from food and accommodation to books and booze.
-However, the reality is that, for most students, the Maintenance Loan doesn't even cover rent.
+In an ideal world, your Maintenance Loan would cover everything from food and accommodation, to books and booze.
+However, the reality is that, for a lot of students, the Maintenance Loan barely covers rent.

 Be prepared for this.
-Learn how to budget as soon as possible so you get your finances off to a good start, try finding a part-time job to earn some dough while you study and get a student bank account which works for you.
+Learn how to budget as soon as possible so you get your finances off to a good start, look for a part-time job to earn some extra cash while you study and get a student bank account that works for you.

 Buy plenty of pants and socks

-The last thing you want is to realise you need to quickly dash to the shop to stock up on more pants because you've run out and don't have time to put a wash on – make sure you stock up on plenty in advance.
+The last thing you want is to realise you need to quickly dash to the shop to stock up on more pants because you've run out and don't have time to put a wash on.
+It's better to make sure you stock up on plenty in advance.

 Use your student discounts while you can

 We know everyone keeps telling you this, but believe us, graduation comes around much faster than you'd expect.